jupyterhub/team-compass/docs/contribute/llm.md

 ```

 We ask that all contributions (through issues and pull requests) are made by a human who takes responsibility for the code, documentation, or comment they submit.
-In short: LLM-generated contributions are not accepted.
+In short: LLM-generated contributions are not accepted,
+and please make sure you are comfortable saying "I wrote this" about everything you submit to the project.

 ## Principles